pedro-severo/future-eats/README.md

 1. (optional) **Install yarn:**

-   consider installing the yarn command to use it in place of npm commands:
+   consider to install yarn command to use it in place of npm commands:

    ```bash
    npm install -g yarn